bugcy013/logstash-pluginbase/README.md

 Gem Dependencies
 ================

-To add a Ruby Gem dependancy, modify the logstash-contrib.gemspec file and add something like the following:
+To add a Ruby Gem dependancy, modify the logstash-contrib.gemspec file and add something like the following before the end tag:

 gem.add_runtime_dependency "net-http-persistent"